 Edibles are cannabis infused products such as baked goods, candies, drinks, snacks, spreads and more.
 Some consumers choose to turn to edibles when smoking is no longer an option or not preferred.
 These edibles can be THC or CBD dominant, or a blend of both.
 With the recent legislation of cannabis 2.0, the demand for edibles is growing in the current market.

 Oral sprays and drops are a smoke-free option for consuming cannabis.
-Cannabis extract is mixed with a neutral oil and packaged in a convenient, portable spray bottle with an array of flavours.
+Cannabis extract is mixed with a neutral oil and packaged in a convenient, portable spray bottle with an array of flavors.